fcdoc/doc/en/flashduty/integration_guide/alert_integration/prometheus_integration_guide.md

 ## FAQs
 ---

-|+| Why am I not receiving alerts in Flashduty?
+|+| Why have I not received any alerts in Flashduty?

     #### In Flashduty

     1. Check if the integration displays the **Latest Event Time**?
 If it doesn't, this indicates that Flashduty has not received the push; therefore, you should first troubleshoot the AlertManager component.
-    2. If you are using a **Shared Integration**, first verify whether you have set up **Routing Rules**.
+    2. If you are using a **Shared Integration**, first ensure you have set up **Routing Rules**.
 Without routing rules, the system will reject new pushes directly, as there is no collaboration space to handle your alerts.
 In such cases, simply configure the routing rules to your desired space.

     #### In AlertManager